30 School Lunch Ideas for Kids

 For kids who don't want to see bread with fillings in the middle, try one of these fun lunch twists:

-1. Pasta tossed with olive oil or salad dressing.
-Add pea pods, rotisserie chicken, and grapes.
+1. Pasta Salad: pasta tossed with olive oil or salad dressing.
+Add pea pods, rotisserie chicken, and grapes or keep a batch of my chicken pasta salad with grapes in the fridge for easy scooping.

-2. Noodles tossed with pesto.
-Add in parmesan cheese chunks and cherry tomatoes.
+2. Pesto Pasta: noodles tossed with pesto.
+Add in parmesan cheese chunks and cherry tomatoes, you could make my pesto tortelloni once and serve it all week.

-3. English muffin with marinara sauce and shredded mozzarella.
+3. Pizza Breads: English muffin with marinara sauce and shredded mozzarella.
 Package each ingredient separately and let the children build their own pizzas.
 Add in grapes.

 4. Pumpkin bread with whipped cream cheese spread.
 Add raisins and plain ham slices rolled up and sliced.